 Financial Aid FAQ's

-Log onto your Vanguard Portal account to review your financial aid award information.
-You will be able to see missing documents that must be submitted to Financial Aid in order to determine your aid eligibility, when you have been awarded, and the award amounts.
+Log onto your Vanguard Portal to review your financial aid award information.
+You will be able to see missing documents that must be submitted to Financial Aid in order to determine your aid eligibility, when you have been awarded, and the award amount(s).

-You must complete the FAFSA to start the process of applying for aid.
-Once we have received that information from the Department of Education, we can determine if you are eligible for aid and if so, how much and what kind you are eligible.
-This is based on your EFC (expected family contribution), the cost of attendance, your enrollment status, and whether or not you are meeting the Satisfactory Academic Progress Policy.
+You must complete the Free Application for Federal Student Aid (FAFSA) to start the process of applying for aid.
+Once the college has received your information from the Department of Education, we can determine if you are eligible for aid and if so, how much aid and what kind aid you are eligible.
+This is based on your Expected Family Contribution (EFC), the cost of attendance, your enrollment status, and whether or not you are meeting the Satisfactory Academic Progress Policy.
 An award letter will be posted on your Vanguard Portal with the type and amount of aid awarded.

 Your award letter will be available on Vanguard Portal once your file has been processed.
 Your aid is automatically accepted, but you do have the option to decline your aid.
 You must contact the Financial Aid Office if you choose to adjust the amount of any loans.